xddesigners/silverstripe-page-content-block/Readme.md

 The `PageContentBlock` is created on page creation so the element always exists.
 The user can simply start typing in the content field and keeps the flexibility of adding any blocks around the `PageContentBlock`.

+### Templating

+The block searches for a block template closest matching the current page type.
+It looks fot it's own class ancestry and adds "ContentBlock" to the end of the class name.
+For example, for a `BlogPost` it will search for a `BlogPostContentBlock.ss`, if not found it will go down the ancestry until it will fallback to the `PageContentBlock.ss`.
+He will search in one folder namespaced to this module.
+The template folder path is `templates/XD/PageContentBlock/Models/YourClassContentBlock.ss`.

 ### Configuration

 The creation of the `PageContentBlock` is configurable, this module looks on the current page type for a config setting `default_blocks`.